my2ndhead/SA-hyperthreat-demo/README.md

 # Search Setup
 ## Baselining Searches
--All the baselining searches in this demo are set up similarly
+- All the baselining searches in this demo are set up similarly

 `Line 1: index="insiderthreat" sourcetype="insiderthreat:logon" starttime="12/07/2010:00:00:00" endtime="01/06/2011:00:00:00" action=Logon (date_hour>=20 OR date_hour<=6) OR (date_wday="saturday" OR data_wday="sunday") `